Efficiency Agent: Case Study

 The Audit Framework

-Three questions for every scheduled agent.
+Three questions for every scheduled job.

 These questions cut through the technical details and get to the actual cost drivers.